AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##VolumeUpDown
 ### Description
-This indicator is a variant of the volume indicator.
-The only difference is that the volume bars are colored depending on whether the price movement creates an up bar or a down bar.
-A rising bar displays the volume in green.
-A falling bar displays the volume in red.
-A Doji (open = close) displays the volume in blue.
+This indicator is a variation of the volume indicator, with the slight difference that the volume bars are shown in different colors depending on whether the price movement forms an up or down bar.
+An up (rising) bar shows the volume in green, while a down (falling) bar shows the volume in red.
+A Doji, where open = close, shows the volume in blue.

 ### Usage
 ```cs